michaelawyu/stripe-google-demo/TUTORIAL.md

     **Add Project**, then follow the instructions on the screen to create a Firebase project.

+    Your Firebase project, by default, uses the Spark plan, which limits outgoing network traffic.
+As a result, you may not be able to connect to third-party APIs such as Stripe.
+To upgrade your plan, click the **Settings** button on the left navigation menu in the Firebase console, and click **Usage and Billing**.
+Switch to the **Details & Settings** tab, and click **Modify plan**.
+Pick a plan other than Spark, such as the pay-as-you-go Blaze plan.
+Your usage of this demo should be eligible for the Firebase/GCP Free Tier regardless of the plan you choose.

 3. Enable Cloud Firestore.

     In the Firebase Console, select **Database** from the left navigation lane,